CHRISTIAN PRIMARY SCHOOL – Uganda Campus

-Since December 2013, perpetual insecurity in South Sudan has forced over a million of its nationals to flee their homes for safety, and the numbers continue to climb.
+Since December 2013, perpetual insecurity in South Sudan has forced 4.3* million nationals to flee their homes for safety, and the numbers continue to climb.

 UGANDA PRIMARY SCHOOL

 A Primary School composed of 10 classrooms and associated facilities.
 The entire school will serve 450 students and when fully built it will include grade levels Preschool – Primary 7.

 In April 2017, Harvesters launched its’ Uganda Primary School Project campaign to raise funds for a primary school serving South Sudanese refugee children living in the Rhino Refugee Resettlement Center near Arua, Uganda.
 While originally expected to take four years, fundraising for capital (building) expenses along with the first year’s operating costs was accomplished in just one year!

 Therefore, this portion of the campaign has concluded.
 During subsequent years, funds will continue to be raised for operating expenses.